• Home

 NATIVE

-"Native" represents the species of Burrowing Owls that are native to the Phoenix metro valley and have actually learned to live within the cities, utilizing drainage ditches and manmade holes.
+"Native" represents the species of Burrowing Owls that are native to the Phoenix metro valley and have actually learned to live within the cities.
 Unfortunately, many are being destroyed because of rodent poison, to the point of now being classified as an endangered species.
 In years past they would work alongside field workers and eat the rodents that would eat crops.
 They were respected and thrived among people.
 Now, simply finding other methods of controlling pests would make a huge difference in the survival rate of these cute daytime hunters.

 SCOOTER